 Dr Burçe Çelik

 Dr Burçe Çelik teaches social movements and media, media cultures in the global south, and politics of communication.
+She is the Programme Director for all taught programmes in the Institute for Media and Creative Industries.

 Her research interests are history of communications in the Middle East, politics of communications and information, infrastructures and uses of media, and transnational creative classes.
 She has authored a monograph on cellphone cultures, titled Technology and National Identity: Mobile Communications and the Evolution of a Post-Ottoman Nation (IBTauris, 2011) and a number of articles in peer-reviewed journals on the history of telephone, digital media and politics, surveillance and resistance of digital Kurds.